 So-called “fast fashion” stores that sell the latest designs at very low prices have been enjoying soaring growth in the world’s largest markets.
 These stores include brands owned by Inditex, along with H&M, headquartered in Europe, and Uniqlo, from Japan.

-While Americans (as well as residents of many other countries from Mexico to China) have been putting on weight, they have also developed a keen interest in sports apparel and workout gear to wear at the gym and in other leisure activities.
+While Americans (as well as residents of many other countries from Mexico to China) have been putting on weight, they have also developed a keen interest in sports apparel and workout gear to wear at the gym and in other recreational activities.
+At the same time, consumers are wearing athletic gear, such as yoga pants, for non-athletic activities in a trend called “athleisure.”
 This is one of the fastest-growing product categories in the apparel and shoe sector.
 Over 50 million Americans have some sort of gym membership, and they need appropriate clothing to wear while they work out.
-Plunkett Research estimates the active sports apparel segment of the U.S. retail clothing market at approximately $61 billion for 2013.
+Plunkett Research estimates the active sports apparel segment of the U.S. retail clothing market at approximately $70 billion for 2015.

 Demographic changes will offer immense opportunities to U.S. fashion merchandisers.
 To begin with, the nation’s millions of Baby Boomers (post World War II babies born from 1946 through 1964) are beginning to enter the 65+ age category.
 As more and more of these people become seniors, their tastes and needs will bring great revenues to savvy apparel sellers who learn how to cater to this market.
 Meanwhile, the rapid growth of ethnic consumer groups in America, Hispanics in particular, will offer superb marketing and product development opportunities.